JG2401/PowerShellProfiles/README.md

 For this representation you need ` Set-PSReadLineOption -PredictionSource History ` and ` Set-PSReadLineOption -PredictionViewStyle ListView `.

+> [!TIP]
-If you want to use ` Set-PSReadLineOption -PredictionSource HistoryAndPlugin ` you need at least PowerShell version 7.1.999.
+> If you want to use ` Set-PSReadLineOption -PredictionSource HistoryAndPlugin ` you need at least PowerShell version 7.1.999.

 You can also take a look at the [official installation guide](https://github.com/PowerShell/PSReadLine#installation).